 Penny wise and pound foolish examples are everywhere.
 The term comes from an old English proverb that is sometimes used in the United States & Canada as well.
-Penny and pound refer to English money.
-If you’re penny wise and pound foolish then you make decisions that appear to be financially beneficial, but actually cost you more money in the long run.
+Penny and pound refer to English currency.
+Those that are penny wise and pound foolish make decisions that appear to be financially beneficial, but actually cost you more money in the long run.

 If they pay a penie or two pence more for the reddinesse of them .. let them looke to that, a foole and his money is soone parted. – ye olde English proverb